-My research focuses on African and Afro-diasporic sartorial practices on participatory media.
+My main interests are African and Afro-diasporic sartorial practices on participatory media.
 The project examines the political and aggregative potential of grassroot dress and beauty practices in personal style blogs, focusing on spaces, genres, and cultures that are at the margins of mainstream media representations and current discourses about former colonies.
 I am interested in examining how such elements intersect with and influence the global visual culture, particularly how they participate in the current hyper-visualization and commodification of the black body.

-I was an editorial board member and contributor of de genere: journal of literary, postcolonial and gender studies, a have been a guest contributor at IAM – Intense Art Magazine, until it ceased activities in July 2018.
+I was an editorial board member and contributor of de genere: journal of literary, postcolonial and gender studies, a have been a guest contributor of IAM – Intense Art Magazine, until it ceased activities in July 2018.

 In connection with this research project, I have worked closely and published several essays on Blacks to the Future , African Digital Art Network and Radio Africa Magazine.
 I have also presented my research at the international conference Resignifications: The Black Mediterranean.